stefgehrig/implicitdiscrimination/README.md

 |-----------------------------|-----------------------------------------------------------
 | sessionid                   | Session number
 | participant                 | Unique participant identifier
-| participant.time_started    | Starting date and time of experiment for participant
+| time_started                | Starting date and time of experiment for participant
 | generalknowledge            | Total score in the knowledge task
 | wordpuzzles                 | Total score in the word task
 | matrices                    | Total score in the logic task